singnet/dev-portal/docs/development/mpe-example.md

 We are now quickly going to look at what will happen next on the **client side** when someone wants to buy our service.
 After that section, we will go through some more steps relevant to the **server side**.

 ## Service Buyer: Buying a Service from the Client Side
-### Open the payment channel with service provider
+### Open the payment channel with service provider, please note , you will now be eligible to use any service under this organization

 (KOVAN) For the KOVAN network you should make sure that you use the right names for organization and services.